Selena y Los Dinos (film)

 Selena y Los Dinos is a 2025 American documentary film, directed by Isabel Castro.
 It follows the life and impact of Selena and her beginnings with Los Dinos.

 It had its world premiere at the Sundance Film Festival on January 26, 2025.
-It was released on November 17, 2025, by Netflix.
+It was released on November 17, 2025, by Netflix, and received positive reviews from critics.

 Premise

 Explores the life and impact of Selena, told through never-before-seen footage and photographs.

 Production

 Suzette Quintanilla and A.B.
 Quintanilla serve as executive producers, wanting to make the film to continue Selena's legacy.
 Hundreds, if not thousands of hours of footage were combed through for the film at Q-Productions, with Isabel Castro and J. Daniel Torres visiting over ten times to catalog.

 Release

 It had its world premiere at the Sundance Film Festival on January 26, 2025, where the film won the U.S. Documentary Special Jury Award for Archival Storytelling.
 In February 2025, Netflix was in the lead to acquire distribution rights to the film with a $6–7 million offer, amidst a bidding war.
 In May 2025, Netflix officially acquired the film.
 It also screened at South by Southwest in March 2025.
 It was released on November 17, 2025.